Vishal-Singh-Panwar/InfiniteScrolling/README.md

 This is a basic implementation to add infinite scrolling behaviour in a `UICollectionView`.

 ## Usage
-Usage is pretty simple. `InfiniteScrollingBehaviour` has one designated initiliser.
+Usage is pretty simple. `InfiniteScrollingBehaviour` has one designated initializer.

 ```swift
 init(withCollectionView collectionView: UICollectionView, andData dataSet: [InfiniteScollingData], delegate: InfiniteScrollingBehaviourDelegate, configuration: CollectionViewConfiguration = .default)